judgewooden/multi-sensor/README.md

-jph.py  | Library of routines to manage the Multicast messaging jphRedis.py   | Store last state of all messages in the network jphFlask.py   | Web Servers Gateway Interface jphPostgreSQL.py   | Web Servers Gateway Interface static/(www)       | Files for the Web interface static/config.json | Config file used by all components templates/(www)    | Files for the web interface
+jph.py  | Library of routines to manage the Multicast messaging jphRedis.py   | Store last state of all messages in the network jphFlask.py   | Web Servers Gateway Interface jphPostgreSQL.py   | Store the data in a postgreSQL database static/(www)       | Files for the Web interface static/config.json | Config file used by all components templates/(www)    | Files for the web interface
-sensor.py  | Routines that read the sensors directly control.py | Command line interface for viewing/managing network
+sensor.py  | Routines that read the sensors control.py | Command line interface for viewing/managing network
 router.py  | Route message between multiple networks (TBC) generateSQL.py     | Generate SQL to create database from config (TBC)